dellmas/Questie-Epoch/README.md

 4. Move the `Questie-Epoch-master` folder to your WoW AddOns folder:
    - Default location: `C:\Program Files\Ascension Launcher\resources\epoch_live\Interface\Addons`
 5. **Important:** Rename the folder from `Questie-Epoch-master` to just `Questie`
-6. Restart WoW or type `/reload` if already in game

 ## Features
 - Epoch quest database with 600+ custom quests (IDs 26000+)